yongli-abc/LightMarker2/README.md

 Just remember to click the `save` button to save the scrollbar location.
 Next time when you open this page, it automatically jumps to this location, so you're back to where you left!

+#### Shortcut Keys
+Press `Ctrl+D` or `Cmd+D` to add bookmar.
+Lightmarker will replace Chrome's default bookmark popup page.

+When the popup is opened, press `Ctrl+D` or `Cmd+D` again, to save / update the scrollbar position quickly.

+I'm planning to add an option page for customizing shortcut key bindings very soon.

 ## Bugs and feature requests 🤪

 Please submit issues for reporting bugs 🐞, feature requests 💡 or any thoughts 😘 !